 Our goal is to communicate God’s Word visually through two-dimensional and four-dimensional arts.
 Viewing the art created within the ministry will serve as a precursor to, and direct reminder of, the messages presented, inspiring deeper corporate growth.

 What is a visual arts ministry?

-Plasso Design will incorporate visual art creation into corporate worship and the visual presence of the church through a wide variety of media.
+Plasso Design will incorporate visual art creation into corporate worship and the visual presence of the church through a wide variety of media and techniques.
 Art creation occurs during worship services, located within the worship space, visible to but not the primary focus of the worshippers.
-We will create in two-dimensional and three-dimensional forms using a variety of techniques.
 Worship services will have artists scheduled to create during the corporate worship services.
-Schedules can range from monthly to weekly creative worship, as desired by the church and artist.
 Participating churches will provide designated spaces to display the artwork created through this ministry.

 Who will be involved in a visual arts ministry?

 Creative worship in the form of a visual arts ministry involves every member of the church, as either creator or consumer.
 Individuals directly involved with the organization and operation decisions of this ministry include the leadership representatives of Plasso Design and cooperating church leaders.
 Artists will qualify to volunteer and participate within the ministry based on a set of requirements set by Plasso Design and agreed to by the participating church leadership.

 It is critical that the participating church leadership publically acknowledge the value of this style of worship and ministry.
 Failing to do so will weaken the support structure of the art and artist given by the congregation and will result in the inevitable collapse of the visual arts ministry within the church.